SEATTLE -- In the beginning it was a grind. In the end it was almost a blowout.

 In credit to the Panthers' defense, Lynch and the running game was largely bottled up, with Number 24 finishing with 59 yards on 14 carries.

-Looking ahead, the Hawks have faced both the Cowboys and the Packers at home.
-The Hawks beat the Packers 36-16 in the first game of the season, but lost to the Cowboys 23-30 in Week Five.
+Looking ahead, the Hawks faced the Packers at home.
+The Hawks beat the Packers 36-16 in the first game of the season.

-The NFC Championship Game will be broadcast next at 12:05 p.m.
+The NFC Championship Game kicks off at 12:05 p.m.
 Sunday on Q13 FOX.